sf-wdi-24/modules/week-03-restful-server-express/day-01/module-02/readme.md

 ## Delete a non-existent item

-A problem which comes up often for me is I forget the ID, it's hard to remember an ID like `563950249f89f21100e7c2ff`.
+A problem which comes up often for me is that I forget the ID.
+It's hard to remember an ID like `563950249f89f21100e7c2ff`.

 What should happen when I try to `DELETE` something which doesn't exist?